pdjr-signalk-plugins/range-monitor/README.md

 Default is the empty string.
 Enter here the text of the message you would like to be issued when the monitored path value crosses one of the defined thresholds.
-Three tokens are available which will be replaced when the message is
+If any of the following tokens are used they will be interpolated when the notification message is composed:

+_${vessel}_ will be replaced with Signal K's idea of the vessel name.

-composed: ${test} will be replaced by either "above" or "below" (depended upon the threshold being crossed), ${threshold} will be replaced with the value of the threshold being crossed and ${value} will be replaced by the sensor value at the time the alert was issues.
+_${test}_ will be replaced by one of "above", "below" or "between" dependant upon the threshold being crossed and the direction of crossing.

+_${threshold}_ will be replaced with the value of the threshold or, in the case of the path value being between thresholds with the string "_n_ and _m_" where _n_ is the low threshold and _m_ is the high threshold.

+_${value}_ is the instantaneous value of the monitored path that caused the

 For examle `Waste water tank level is ${test} ${threshold} (currently ${value})`